tabvn/nodejs-reactjs-chatapp/deployment-to-digitalocean-hosting.md

   ```
   sudo apt-get install -y mongodb-org
   ```
-* Start MongoDB (Port running default: 27017)
+* Start MongoDB by running (default port: 27017)
   ```
   sudo service mongod start
   ```
-* If You Want to Stop MongoDB
+* Stop MongoDB by running
   ```
   sudo service mongod stop
   ```
-* Or Restart MongoDB
+* Restart MongoDB by running
   ```
   sudo service mongod restart
   ```

-## Install Nginx - Http Proxy Server.
+## Install Nginx - Http Proxy Server
-Let me explain to you very simple why we do use Nginx for this Nodejs Web application.
+Let me explain simply why we use Nginx for this Nodejs web application.
-Example: Our Chat app when we start it running on port 3000 that is default of Nodejs application running. we can change the port to 3001 or 3002, or 8080 ... so if you pointed your domain tabvn.com to Degital Ocean cloud vps so this case we can visit the chat app in http://tabvn.com:3000 so we need just see nodejs web app in default port 80 such at http://tabvn.com , that is why we use nginx.
-Just simple and i hope you unerstand :)
+When we run our chat app, it will run on port 3000, which is the default for running a Nodejs application.
+We can change the port to 3001, 3002 or 8080, and so on...
+However, if you point your domain to DigitalOcean cloud VPS, you can access your app throught the domain.
+For example, you can reach a Nodejs app on the VPS with a port 3000 by vising https://tabvn.com:3000.
+In order to set a nodejs web app on the default port of 80, which can be visited by simply going to http://tabvn.com/, we use Nginx.

-* To install Nginx visit the documentation from official http://nginx.org/en/linux_packages.html
+* To install Nginx, visit the official documentation at http://nginx.org/en/linux_packages.html
-* So we will run following command on Ubuntu cloud vps 16.04
+* So we will run following command on Ubuntu cloud VPS 16.04
   ```
   apt-get update
   ```